-b.
-The monitoring system that are being used and how you identify and incorporate lessons learned into the ongoing programme/project.
+c.
+Provide details on the monitoring system(s) that are being used and how you identify and incorporate lessons learned into the ongoing programme/project.

 Regular meetings on project implementation are held regularly to review progress vis a vis the work plan and address any obstacles to the smooth implementation of the project with a monthly progress report prepared and disseminated.
 Field visits are regularly planned to check on implementation in the field within existing security/spacing limitations.